Correlations in the multispecies PASEP on a ring: Proof of Theorem

 Therefore,

-To find $\tau^B_{s,t}$, we start creating links from the second particle in the first row and move rightwards along the ring.
-We construct the link of $\bullet$ at the first site at the end and it has $t+1$ particles available in the second row to bully.
-Hence, the weight of the link of this particle is $q^{h-1}/[t+1]_q$ for some $h \in \{2,\ldots, t+1\}$ because for $h=1$, we get $\omega_2=1$.
-Removing the first column from any linked multiline queue in $U^B_{s,t}(n)$ gives a linked multiline queue of type $(s-1,t+1,n-1)$ that projects to a word beginning with $2$ and has no $\bullet$ at the same position in both the rows.
-Recall that the sum of weights of these $L$MLQs is equal to $\eta_{s-1,t+1}(n-1)$.
-Therefore,
+To compute, $ \tau^B_{s,t} $, we start by creating links from the second particle in the first row and proceed rightwards along the ring.
+Finally, we link the $\bullet $ at the first site with one of the $t + 1$ available particles in the second row, excluding the first one.
+Thus, the weight of this link is $ \frac{q^{h-1}}{(t + 1)q} $ for some $h \in \{2, \ldots, t + 1\}$.
+Removing the first column from any linked multiline queue in $U^B_{s,t}(n)$ results in a linked multiline queue of type $(s - 1, t + 1, n - 1)$ that projects to a word beginning with 2 and has no $(\bb)$ column.